taekyounglee1224/Finance-Project_covid19_etf/README.md

 ### Introduction

 Our key goal for the research is to confirm our hypothesis that the Pandemic of the COVID-19 will have economically impacted certain domestic ETF Stocks.
 Based on our conclusion, we are looking forward to interpret our results by relating our analysis to social phenomena.
-We have

 ### Environments and Tools:
 - Environments: Google Colab, VSCode